First Atlantic Nickel (CVE:FAN) Shares Up 30% – Here’s Why

 First Atlantic Nickel Corp.
 (CVE:FAN – Get Free Report) shares shot up 30% during trading on Thursday .
 The company traded as high as C$0.35 and last traded at C$0.33.
-2,223,805 shares were traded during mid-day trading, an increase of 583% from the average session volume of 325,827 shares.
+2,223,805 shares changed hands during mid-day trading, an increase of 583% from the average session volume of 325,827 shares.
 The stock had previously closed at C$0.25.

 First Atlantic Nickel Stock Performance